 But how long does hot brewed coffee really last in the fridge?
 Well, if you keep it out in the kitchen, it’s only going to take several hours before the aroma vanishes.
 After that, the purpose of drinking coffee dies too.
 But brewed coffee, when kept in the fridge, can survive for a long time.

-We can’t give a general answer to how long since it mainly depends on the type of coffee.
+I can’t give a general answer to how long since it mainly depends on the type of coffee.
 So without any further ado, let’s dive in and find out!

 Before going straight to brewed coffee, let’s talk about coffee beans first.
 Typically, industrially packaged food is free of air, which makes them stay fresh and last for longer.
 So if your pack of coffee beans is unopened, keeping them in the fridge will allow them to stay fresh for up to 2 to 3 years.
 Whereas, without the fridge, their freshness would last only six to nine months.